muratk5n/thirdwave/en/README.md

 ---

-$A^T A$ is surprisingly easy to switch to concurrent mode..
+$A^T A$ is surprisingly easy to switch to concurrency.

 ---